-Khalil Osiris is the founder of Truth & Reconciliation Conversations (TRC), a global initiative focused on galvanizing action to promote racial reconciliation and gender equality.
-He’s also the founder of Reflecting Freedom Network (RFN), a non-profit charity that provides access to web-based, accredited education for non-traditional learners including Justice-involved youth and adults.
+Khalil Osiris is an author, speaker, entrepreneur, filmmaker, and social impact consultant.
+He’s the founder of Truth & Reconciliation Conversations (TRC), a global initiative focused on promoting racial reconciliation and gender equality, and Reflecting Freedom Network (RFN), a non-profit charity that provides access to web-based, accredited education for non-traditional learners including Justice-involved youth and adults.

-In 2011 Khalil moved to South Africa where he worked as a consultant at schools, prisons, community organizations, and companies that hire returning citizens.
-While there he hosted a popular TV show called Each One Teach One, which won a South African Film and Television Award (SAFTA) in 2016 for Best Factual Educational Program.
+In 2011 Khalil moved to South Africa.
+He worked in different countries and trained educators on positive behavioral interventions and supports.
+He hosted the South African TV show Each One, Teach One, which won the 2016 South African Film & Television Award (SAFTA) for Best Factual Educational Program.

-Khalil conducts thought-provoking talks on a range of topics including Racial Reconciliation, Psychology of Incarceration, and A Freedom That Comes From Within.
-You can download his book, A Freedom That Comes From Within, for free at khalilosiris.com
+Khalil conducts thought-provoking talks on a range of topics including A Freedom That Comes From Within, Racial Reconciliation, and Psychology of Incarceration.
+You can download his book, A Freedom That Comes From Within, for free at khalilosiris.com.